edween69/dnd-dungeon-master/README.md

 brew install raylib
 ```

-After installing raylib, follow the instructions below to build and run each portion of the project.
+After installing raylib, follow the instructions below to build and run.
 ### 0. Download the Project ###
 - Clone the repository or download the ZIP file from GitHub and extract it to your desired location